Now available: Bulk physical cards with personalization!

 Recognition as a catalyst for change

-National Nonprofit Day is more than a celebration—it’s a call to action.
+Days where we recognize philanthropy and charity are more than a celebration—they are a call to action.
 By recognizing the people who power charitable missions, nonprofits and corporate partners can transform engagement, retention, and impact.

 With billions donated and millions volunteering, the potential is vast.
 But without appreciation, even the most generous efforts can lose momentum.
 Strategic recognition—through gift cards, rewards, and public appreciation—bridges the gap between effort and impact.

-As we move through August, let’s use National Nonprofit Day to build a culture of gratitude.
+As we move through the year, let’s use these special days to build a culture of gratitude.
 Whether you’re a nonprofit leader or a corporate partner, your recognition efforts can spark a revolution—one thank-you at a time.

 Tango can help you appreciate your volunteers and staff with minimal admin time and start-up costs.
-To learn more, request a demo or call 844.318.7687.
+Request a demo to learn more, or call 925.738.3100 to speak with one of our rewards experts today.

 [1] Giving USA 2025: The Annual Report on Philanthropy for the Year 2024, https://givingusa.org/giving-usa-2025-u-s-charitable-giving-grew-to-592-50-billion-in-2024-lifted-by-stock-market-gains/